shopware/docs/guides/hosting/infrastructure/message-queue.md

 ### Transport: Redis example

 In the following I assume that Redis is installed and started.
-Since Shopware 6.4.9.0 is the Redis transport preinstalled.
-In previous versions this must be installed using `composer require enqueue/redis`.
-If the Redis PHP extension is not installed, you need also to install Predis using `composer require predis/predis`.
+Since Shopware 6.4.9.0, the Redis transport is preinstalled.
+In previous versions this had to be installed using `composer require enqueue/redis`.
+If the Redis PHP extension is not installed, you also need to install Predis using `composer require predis/predis`.
 The only thing left is to tell Shopware about the new transport.
-Therefore we edit/create the configuration file `enqueue.yaml` with the following content:
+Therefore, we edit/create the configuration file `enqueue.yaml` with the following content:

 ```yaml
 # config/packages/enqueue.yaml